prometheus/prometheus/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     Don't forget!

-    - Please sign CNCF's Developer Certificate of Origin and sign-off your commits by adding the -s / --sign-off flag to `git commit`.
+    - Please sign CNCF's Developer Certificate of Origin and sign-off your commits by adding the -s / --signoff flag to `git commit`.
 See https://github.com/apps/dco for more information.

     - If the PR adds or changes a behaviour or fixes a bug of an exported API it would need a unit/e2e test.